It’s every site owner’s worst nightmare — you visit your website and find that it’s completely down. What do you do? Where do you go from here?

 This depends on the plugin that you choose.
 Many plugins save backup files to your server, which leaves them vulnerable to hacks and takes up valuable storage space (that you pay for!).
 Others integrate with third-party tools like Google Drive or Dropbox, which keeps them separate from your hosting plan.

-Jetpack Backup stores multiple copies of each backup on WordPress.com’s super-secure servers — the same ones their own website lives on!
+VaultPress Backup stores multiple copies of each backup in the cloud on WordPress.com’s super-secure servers — the same ones their own website lives on!
 That means that you benefit from protected files without having to manage any third-party tools.
 Plus, you can also restore with just a few clicks, even if your site is completely down.

 Does a backup plugin still work if my website is down?